GDPR compliance: What it’s all about and how it affects you.

 Personal data is defined as any information related to a natural person or “Data subject” that can be used to identify the person, directly or indirectly.
 Data breaches which may pose a risk to individuals must be notified to affected individuals without undue delay and to the data protection authorities within 72 hours.

-In case of a data breach, organizations can be fined up to 4 percent of annual global turnover or 20 million euro.
+In the case of a data breach, organizations can be fined up to 4 percent of annual global turnover or 20 million euro.

 Individuals can find out whether or not their personal details being processed, where and for what purpose.
 A copy of the personal data shall be provided free of charge when asked for.
 The data subject is also entitled to have his or her personal data erased by the data controller – under certain conditions.